jerrywdlee/dev-service-runner/readme.md

   color: blue # optional, the color of name tag
   command: mongod --dbpath /usr/local/var/mongodb # needed, command to start this service
 ```
+### About Color settings
+We used [Marak/colors.js](https://github.com/Marak/colors.js) as our color setting plugin, so for more settings, please check [this site](https://github.com/Marak/colors.js#colors-and-styles).

 ## Run
 ```bash